jupyter-widgets-contrib/ipycanvas/docs/source/drawing_shapes.rst

 Colors
 ++++++

-The ``Canvas`` has two color parameters, one for the strokes, and one for the surfaces.
+The ``Canvas`` has two color attributes, one for the strokes, and one for the surfaces.
 You can also change the global transparency.

 - ``stroke_style``: (valid HTML color) The color for rectangles and paths stroke.
 Default to 'black'.